Balhau/micro/README.md

 ## Swap my letter

-To sum up all these ideas we create a simple *letter swap* algorithm that will pseudo-randomly swap letter in a char[].
-The idea is to create several char[] structures of this form
+To sum up all these ideas we create a simple *letter swap* algorithm that will pseudo-randomly swap letter in a byte[].
+The idea is to create several byte[] structures of this form

-  * char[] living only in L1 cache
+  * byte[] living only in L1 cache
-  * char[] crossing boundaries between L1 and L2
+  * byte[] crossing boundaries between L1 and L2
-  * char[] crossing boundaries between L1, L2 and L3
+  * byte[] crossing boundaries between L1, L2 and L3
-  * char[] crossing boundaries between L1, L2, L3 and main memory
+  * byte[] crossing boundaries between L1, L2, L3 and main memory

-Since the letter swapping is *kind of random* in the case that char[] will cross a boundary a latency penalty should be noticed.
+Since the letter swapping is *kind of random* in the case that byte[] will cross a boundary a latency penalty should be noticed.
 So for that we devise this naive, but hopefully enough, algorithm.

-      private void shuffleLetters(char[] letters,int iterations){
+      private void shuffleLetters(byte[] letters,int iterations){
         int p1,p2;
-        char aux;
+        byte aux;
         for(int i=0;i<iterations;i++){
             p1=(PRIME_NUMBER*i)%letters.length;
             p2=(PRIME_NUMBER*(i+1))%letters.length;